 The quickest way to confirm a suspected TR4 infection is by analysing tissue samples using the TR4-specific PCR molecular test, whose results can be obtained in less than a day.
-Fungal isolates can also be analysed to determine their vegetative compatibility group (VCG), a process that can take one to three months.
+Fungal isolates can also be analysed to determine their vegetative compatibility group (VCG), a process that can take four months or more.
 TR4 isolates belong to the VCG 01213/16 complex, although other VCGs are also known to cause Fusarium wilt in Cavendish cultivars.